CIS-566-Fall-2023/hw04-stylization/README.md

 4. (OPTIONAL) IF you're not satisfied with the look of your outlines and are looking for an extra challenge, after implementing depth/normal based post processing, you may explore non-post process techniques such as inverse hull edge rendering for outer edges to render bolder, more solid looking outlines for a different look [LINK]

 ## 4. Full Screen Post Process Effect
 We're nearing the end!

+### To-Do:
 Ok, now regardless of what your concept art looks like, using what you know about toolbox functions and screen space effects, add an appealing post-process effect to give your scene a unique look.
 Your post processing effect should do at least one of the following.
 * A vingette that darkens the edges of your images with a color or pattern
 * Color / tone mapping that changes the colorization of your renders.
 [Here's some basic ideas, but please experiment](https://gmshaders.com/tutorials/basic_colors/)
 * A texture to make your image look like it's drawn on paper or some other surface.